Hasan ibn Ali: Death of Muhammad and Fatima (632)

 Muhammad died in 11/632 when Hasan was about seven.
 As his family prepared for the burial, a group of Muslims gathered at the Saqifa and appointed Abu Bakr as Muhammad's successor, in the absence of his family and the majority of the Muhajirun (Meccan Muslims).
-Ali, Fatima, and some supporters did not recognize the caliphate of Abu Bakr, saying that Muhammad had appointed Ali as his successor, possibly referring to the Event of Ghadir Khumm in 632.
+Ali, Fatima, and some supporters did not recognize the caliphate of Abu Bakr, saying that Muhammad had appointed Ali as his successor at Ghadir Khumm.
 Fatima died also in 632, within six months of Muhammad's death, at the age of about eighteen or twenty-seven years old.
 Shias hold that she miscarried her child and died from the injuries she suffered in an attack on her house, intended to subdue Ali, at the order of Abu Bakr.
 These allegations are rejected by Sunnis, who believe that Fatima died from grief after Muhammad's death and that her child died in infancy of natural causes.